Please select a category below.

 There are two reasons.
 First, automobile accidents present other hazards such as potential fire, ruptured fuel tanks, and/or the presence of hazardous materials.
 Second,

 We currently have 5 fire stations.
-Fire Station #2 is located at Eighth and Lincoln (downtown), Fire Station #3 is located at Siskiyou and Highland (Bear Creek Park), Fire Station #4 is located at Table Rock Road and Berrydale (Railroad Park), Fire Station #5 is located at Roberts Road and North Keene Way (North Medford High School), Fire Station #6 is located at Barnett and North Phoenix.
+Fire Station #2 is located at Stewart and Plum, Fire Station #3 is located at Siskiyou and Highland (Bear Creek Park), Fire Station #4 is located at Table Rock Road and Berrydale (Railroad Park), Fire Station #5 is located at Roberts Road and North Keene Way (North Medford High School), Fire Station #6 is located at Barnett and North Phoenix.